 Home kits are cheaper but they are not custom-made or properly assessed for safety.
 Over-the-counter cosmetic teeth whitening kits tend to be more acidic and abrasive, so there is a chance that these products could damage your teeth and gums.
-Because of current European regulations, the whitening gel that is used professionally by dentists can only legally be used in over-the-counter kits in very small quantities, and these tend to be ineffective for significant colour changes.
+Because of current General Dental Council regulations, the whitening gel that is used professionally by dentists can only legally be used in over-the-counter kits in very small quantities, and these tend to be ineffective for significant colour changes.
 Often patients attend the practice for professional teeth whitening having been disappointed with the results of inferior shop-bought or internet whitening kits.

 What about teeth whitening treatments from a beauticians and hairdressers?

 In the UK (and Europe) whitening can only legally be carried out by a dentist or dental hygienist who are registered with the General Dental Council.
 Teeth whitening by beauticians, hairdressers and other non-dentists is illegal.
 These regulations are to protect the public.
 They make sure that anyone carrying out whitening is properly trained and has the right skills and knowledge to carry out the procedure without risking permanent damage to the teeth or gums.
 Only a dentist or dental hygienist will be able to properly asses your suitability for whitening and assess the possible limitations or complications of the treatment.